Davospike/segpSPA/The_Process/SystemImplementation.md

 #### Integration across FrontEnd and BackEnd

-Generally, to implement continuous integration, consolidation between the backend team, and the front end team was imperative.
+Generally, to implement continuous integration, consolidation between the back-end team, and the front-end team was imperative.
 The main integration came from pulling together files from AngularDemoSite and AngularQuizApp, which were at the time two structurally separate projects.
-We felt initially that it would be best for the backend team to work on AngularDemoSite (which was built upon a skeleton framework of a MEAN Stack project), and for the frontend team to work on AngularQuizApp - which was a quiz framework, focusing mostly on Angular.
+We felt initially that it would be best for the back-end team to work on AngularDemoSite (which was built upon a skeleton framework of a MEAN Stack project), and for the front-end team to work on AngularQuizApp - which was a quiz framework, focusing mostly on Angular.
 For continuous integration to apply, team meetings were held often.
 We had **weekly stand-ups** (the notes for these are [here](../Documentation/Meeting_Log/Standups)), in which the both teams would present their work, and notes would be taken for reference to the counterpart when specialising in their own work.
 We feel this lead to an easier integration among the two projects.
 An example of when this came in to effect was creating and implementing the [`Options` model](../Application/AngularQuizApp/models/options.js) in the MongoDB database.

 #### Effective Integration Example

-The issue arose since the backend team was advancing out of sync since the frontend development of the project meant a lot of research had to be done in order to find a framework to build on.
-For the backend, guides were used ([Mongoose guide](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose), [Seeds and pipelines](https://www.madetech.com/blog/migrations-seeds-and-pipelines/)) that showed clear and good practices of MongoDB construction and utilisation.
+The issue arose since the back-end team was advancing out of sync since the front-end development of the project meant a lot of research had to be done in order to find a framework to build on.
+For the back-end, guides were used ([Mongoose guide](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose), [Seeds and pipelines](https://www.madetech.com/blog/migrations-seeds-and-pipelines/)) that showed clear and good practices of MongoDB construction and utilisation.
 The models built were refurbished multiple times.
-When the frontend team found a framework, the backend team needed to implement an Options model, in order to be compatible with the framework.
+When the front-end team found a framework, the back-end team needed to implement an Options model, in order to be compatible with the framework.
 Specifically, this Options model would incorporate 4 different instances, and it would be the document embedded in a particular quiz question which would allow for the user's answer to be checked against the correct_answer (boolean) field in a payload.
 Henceforth, files like [`insertDataScript.ts`](../Application/AngularQuizApp/insertDataScript.js), and new files in the [`models`](../Application/AngularQuizApp/models) directory, needed to be changed to incorporate the need for this new model.
-As well as this, the backend team needed to revisit the schema diagrams, to verify if the relationships that would need to be updated.
+As well as this, the back-end team needed to revisit the schema diagrams, to verify if the relationships that would need to be updated.
 The main relationship in question was between quiz_question and option.
-All of this was done with reference to a JSON payload that was shown to the backend team by the frontend team, in order to get a JSON output from the API to match this.
-One issue was that the Option mongo document name was displayed in the JSON output, which meant all the fields incorporated in a particular option document were not accessible by the front end.
+All of this was done with reference to a JSON payload that was shown to the back-end team by the front-end team, in order to get a JSON output from the API to match this.
+One issue was that the Option mongo document name was displayed in the JSON output, which meant all the fields incorporated in a particular option document were not accessible by the front-end.
 This last fix was solved (in [`insertDataScript.js`](../Application/AngularQuizApp/insertDataScript.js)) by including the actual fields of an option in a quiz question as opposed to embedding the actual Option document.
 We figured this was good practice since we are only referencing the Option documents as value.
 We, therefore, did not need to update the fields in Option.

 We felt this issue was solved efficiently and was aided by the weekly stand-ups and constant communication across both teams.
-Additionally, members from opposing teams helped out in order to make sure the frontend needs were met by the backend for this particular issue.
+Additionally, members from opposing teams helped out in order to make sure the front-end needs were met by the back-end for this particular issue.

 Another implementation of continuous integration was our project pipeline on GitHub.
 Details on the design of our workflow are outlined in the [**Sprints & Project Management Section**](#Sprints) of this writeup.
 In essence, to circumvent the common occurrence of a merge conflict, we created a branch for each team member to do work on.
-We split the team members into specialised development roles, and the backend and frontend team generally worked in two separate directories.
+We split the team members into specialised development roles, and the back-end and front-end team generally worked in two separate directories.
 This meant that any conflicts caused generally when working in these directories were caused by members of the same team.
 This meant that any details left out of stand-ups, specific to teams' individual tasks, were not entirely dealt with by a counterparty member.

 #### Deployment with Docker